Videos and text by TIM FAULKNER/ecoRI News staff

 But a passionate segment of skeptics have long been wary of geoengineering, labeling it as covert government programs that spray harmful chemicals over an unsuspecting public, causing severe illness such as Alzheimer’s disease.

-Several witnesses at a May 2 House hearing accused aerial spraying of causing their health issues.
+Several witnesses at a May 2 House hearing accused geoengineering aerial spraying of causing health problems.

-East Greenwich resident and House Geoengineering Commission member Rachael McIntosh blamed her recent diagnosis of multiple sclerosis on the aerial release of chemicals to control global warming.
+East Greenwich resident and House Geoengineering Commission member Rachael McIntosh noted the aerial release of chemicals to control global warming.
 Through testing, she said, her property has shown increasing levels of barium, sulfur, aluminum, and strontium.

 The Geoengineering Act (H5992) requires the Rhode Island Department of Environmental Management to regulate and license geoengineering in its many forms.